EgloDevelopment/NOAADar/README.md

 This system is reliable within a certain range, but at long range in bad weather a boat could easily blend into the waves, or vice versa, the system could hit on whitecaps and other waves, or low flying birds, which is why manual review of the images is needed before dispatching personnel to a location.

+The time used in the notifications is based on the system time.

 # Installation
 This installation is designed specifically for a fresh installation of Alpine Linux